Holy Family Church (Columbus, Ohio)

 Holy Family Church is a parish church of the Roman Catholic Diocese of Columbus, in the Franklinton neighborhood of Columbus, Ohio.
-The congregation was founded in 1877 and the current church was completed in 1889.
-The Mercerdarians took over pastoral care of the church in 2022.
+The congregation was founded in 1877, making it the fourth-oldest Catholic church in the city of Columbus.
+The current church was completed in 1889 and Mercerdarians took over pastoral care and administration of the church in 2022.

 History

 Holy Family Church is situated in Franklinton, the oldest neighborhood in Columbus.
 The Catholic population of the early 1850s consisted of only a few families, augmented for a short time by a small number of laborers who were constructing the National Road.
 Before 1833 Mass was celebrated occasionally in the homes of the few Catholic families.
 The original courthouse of Franklin county was several times used for Catholic services, as also were the homes of Vincent Grate and Henry Nadenbusch, the latter of whom furnished much of the limestone for the first Catholic church built in Columbus, St. Remigius.

 The Sisters of the Good Shepherd founded a convent on the southwest corner of Broad and Sandusky Streets in 1865, and Mass was first regularly held on the West Side there.
 They were intended, however, for the members of the convent only.
 By special privilege, the Catholics living nearby attended Mass in the private chapel of the convent on Sundays and holy days of obligation.

 In 1871 Bishop Sylvester Rosecrans established St. Aloysius Seminary for the preparation of young men for the priesthood, on property purchased for the purpose from the Sullvant family.
 This site is now occupied by the Holy Family School.
 In the chapel of the seminary daily Mass was offered, but only seminarians were allowed to be present.

 Within a few years, preparations were made for the formation of a congregation with a priest and church of its own.
 The object of the people's endeavors was accomplished by Bishop Rosecrans when he found it necessary to close the Seminary in the summer of 1876, owing to lack of support.
 The property was given to the Sisters of St. Joseph of Baden from Ebensburg, Pennsylvania, for their use as a day and boarding school for young boys.
 The school was opened in the spring of 1877 by three sisters under the direction of Mother Hortense Tello, thereby founding the first Catholic school on the West Side.
 Fr.
 R.C.
 Christy was appointed chaplain for both groups of sisters by bishop Rosecrans in April 1877.
 It was while serving in this capacity that Father Christy became interested in the plans for a parish on the West Side.
 A building on the premises of the seminary was neatly arranged to serve as a temporary chapel for the young congregation.
 For two months, Mass was held in what had formerly been used as a barn.